kali-linex/linex/Documentation/kbuild/makefiles.rst

 Built-in object goals - obj-y
 -----------------------------

-The kbuild Makefile specifies object files for vmlinux in the $(obj-y) lists.
+The kbuild Makefile specifies object files for vmlinex in the $(obj-y) lists.
 These lists depend on the kernel configuration.

 Kbuild compiles all the $(obj-y) files.
 It then calls ``$(AR) rcSTP`` to merge these files into one built-in.a file.
 This is a thin archive without a symbol table.
-It will be later linked into vmlinux by scripts/link-vmlinux.sh
+It will be later linked into vmlinex by scripts/link-vmlinex.sh

 The order of files in $(obj-y) is significant.
 Duplicates in the lists are allowed: the first instance will be linked into